satra/NiPyPe-Paper/nipype_paper.rst

 definitions provided to ContrastEstimate use the same condition or regressor names as used in the input to SpecifyModel.

+\ :sup:``[k] <#cmnt11>`_`\

-We create a master Workflow that connects the preprocessing and modelling Workflows together, adds the ability to select data for processing (using DataGrabber Interface) and a DataSink Node to save the outputs of the entire Workflow.
+We create a master Workflow that connects the preprocessing and modelling Workflows, adds the ability to select data for processing (using DataGrabber Interface) and a DataSink Node to save the outputs of the entire Workflow.
 NiPyPe allows connecting Nodes between Workflows.
 We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.

-DataGrabber allows the user to define flexible search patterns which can be parameterized by user defined inputs (such as subject ID, session etc.).
+The DataGrabber Interface allows the user to define flexible search patterns which can be parameterized by user defined inputs (such as subject ID, session etc.).
 This Interface can adapt to a wide range of directory organization and file naming conventions.
 In our case we will parameterize it with subject ID.
 In this way we can run the same Workflow for different subjects.
 We automate this by iterating over a list of subject IDs, by setting the iterables property of the